rokudev/deep-Linking-samples/README.md

 3. Follow the steps in [Loading and Running Your Application](https://sdkdocs.roku.com/display/sdkdoc/Loading+and+Running+Your+Application) to enable developer mode on your device and sideload the ZIP file containing the sample onto it.

 4. Optionally, you can launch the sample channel via the device UI to view the scene and video content items.
-The sample channel is named FirstApp (dev) and has the following poster:
+The sample channel is named FirstApp (dev).

 5. Run the following cURL commands to test deep linking into the video content items n your development channel via ECP POST requests: